tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'Relates a Method to a Specification.'

 ### Comment

-'Describes the relationship between a derived bdqffdq concept and the fundamental concept of a Specification (technical description of a test).'
+'Describes the relationship between a derived bdqffdq concept that is a Method and the fundamental concept of a Specification (technical description of a test).'

 ********************